-Regarding legal assistance at appeal stage, the Asylum Act provides for the right of asylum seekers to free legal aid in accordance with the law.160
+Regarding legal assistance at appeal stage, the Asylum Act provides for the right of asylum seekers to free legal aid in accordance with the law.180

-The legal framework of free legal aid provides for a "means assessment" on the basis of the household income,161 as only applicants who do not hold sufficient income are entitled to free or more favourable conditions to access legal aid.162 The application is submitted to the Institute of Social Security (Instituto da Segurança Social, ISS) that conducts the means assessment and refers successful applications to the Portuguese Bar Association (Ordem dos Advogados).163 The Bar appoints a lawyer,164 on the basis of a random/automatic selection procedure.165 The sole responsibility for organising the selection lies with the Portuguese Bar Association but such procedure should ensure the quality of the legal aid provided.166 While the average duration of this procedure in 2020 was around 1 week, the law provides for the suspension of the time limit for the appeal upon presentation of the free legal aid application and until the free appointed lawyer submits the judicial appeal.167
+The legal framework of free legal aid provides for a "means assessment" on the basis of the household income, 181 as only applicants who do not hold sufficient income are entitled to free or more favourable conditions to access legal aid.
+182 The application is submitted to the Institute of Social Security (Instituto da Segurança Social, ISS) that conducts the means assessment and refers successful applications to the Portuguese Bar Association (Ordem dos Advogados).
+183

+The Bar appoints a lawyer, 184 on the basis of a random/automatic selection procedure.
+185 The sole responsibility for organising the selection lies with the Portuguese Bar Association but such procedure should ensure the quality of the legal aid provided.
+186 While the average duration of this procedure in 2021 was around 1 to 2 weeks, the law provides for the suspension of the time limit for the appeal upon presentation of the free legal aid application and until the appointed lawyer submits the judicial appeal.
+187

 It should be noted that the national legislation provides for a "merits test" to be conducted by the appointed lawyer according to which free legal assistance can be refused on the basis that the appeal is likely to be unsuccessful.
-In that case, the free legal aid lawyer can excuse him/herself from the case and the Portuguese Bar Association can choose not to appoint a replacement.168
+In that case, the free legal aid lawyer can excuse him/herself from the case and the Portuguese Bar Association can choose not to appoint a replacement.188

-CPR supported the submission of 577 applications for legal aid in the course of 2020.
-While a breakdown by type of procedure is not available, the overwhelming majority of such requests followed refusals in the Accelerated and the Dublin procedures.
+CPR supported the submission of 292 applications for legal aid in the course of 2021.
+While a breakdown by type of procedure is not available, the overwhelming majority of such requests followed refusals in accelerated and Dublin procedures.